Popular Queries

 One of the key goals of sustainable development is to protect the planet’s ecosystems and reduce the environmental footprint.

-Since May 2018, PhosAgro has been participating in the FAO Global Soil Partnership (GSP).
+Since 2018, PhosAgro has been participating in the FAO Global Soil Partnership (GSP).
 This is a platform for the discussion of current issues of soil management, including the reduction of soil pollution, and exchange of best practices for the use of fertilizers.
-PhosAgro specialists also took part in the development of the «International Code of Conduct for the Sustainable Use and Management of Fertilizers».
+PhosAgro specialists also took part in the development of the “International Code of Conduct for the Sustainable Use and Management of Fertilizers”.
 The Code has become a call to action, where, among other things, it recommends to limit the content of heavy metals in fertilizers.
-Another example of collaboration with FAO was the participation in the annual World Soil Day, which helps to raise awareness of the importance of food security for humanity.

 Promoting global sustainable agriculture

-PhosAgro is also focused on organising farmer training and skills development together with the UN’s Food and Agriculture Organisation (FAO).
+PhosAgro is also focused on organizing farmer training and skills development together with the UN’s Food and Agriculture Organization (FAO).

-In 2019, PhosAgro launched a large-scale project to promote sustainable soil management among farmers and create the Regional Soil Laboratory Network (RESOLAN) in Africa, Latin America and the Middle East.
+In 2019, PhosAgro launched a large-scale project to promote sustainable soil management among farmers and create the Regional Soil Laboratory Networks (RESOLANs) in Africa, Latin America and the Middle East.
 The project seeks to improve the soil quality and encourage more frequent soil analysis.

 Special emphasis is placed on assessing the quality and safety of mineral fertilizers used in the region.
 PhosAgro plays the key role in this project by creating a common framework to advance technology and expertise for the proper land use.
-One of the major initiatives is the Global Soil Doctors Programme, which saw the creation of soil testing kits with educational materials and a set of tools.
-These kits will be distributed among 5,000 farmers in developing countries after they undergo special training.
+One of the major initiatives is the Global Soil Doctors Programme, which saw the creation of soil testing kits with educational materials.
+Over 11,000 farmers from 20 developing countries have participated in the programme.

-The main stages of the implementation of the project on sustainable agriculture Soil Doctor Testing Kit
+The main stages of the implementation of the project on sustainable agriculture The Soil Doctor Testing Kit

-Creation of the “Soil Doctor Testing Kit”, a set for soil testing, and its distribution among the project participants, including ca. 5,000 farmers in 10 countries.
+Creation of the “Soil Doctor Testing Kit”, a set for soil testing.

-Development of a network of soil laboratories, including through the capacity building.
+Development of a network of soil laboratories in Africa, Latin America and the Middle East, including through the capacity building of regional laboratories.

 Quality Control Procedures